The Magi and the Christmas

 would not have been publicizing that their son was the promised Anointed One.
 So

 "Where's the king?" like they had with Herod.
-The text clearly
+The text indicates that the light led them

 that.